syafiqeil/x402-Hackathon-DevTools/README.md

 **2. Frontend (Accessing Protected Routes in React)**

 Use the `useX402` hook to wrap your API calls.
+The hook handles all 402 payment logic automatically.

 Example in `PremiumContent.jsx`: